arc_Logo_PNG_

 Electrification

-Since 2011, we have electrified three of six of our major facilities at Greater Dawson and Sunrise, which were previously powered by natural gas-fired turbines.
-Moving forward, we plan to electrify our Dawson III and IV facilities, and will evaluate other opportunities to further electrify our field.
-This could include small-scale projects like the conversion of natural gas-fired compressors, or full facility conversions or new builds.
+We will continue to evaluate other opportunities to further electrify our field.
+These could include small-scale projects like the conversion of natural gas-fired compressors, or full facility conversions or new builds.

 Sunrise-Electricification-385x300